 The Smart Page app aims to solve these requests and allows users to achieve results with a few simple lines of code.

-The applications for what can be done with Smart Page is endless
+The possibilities for what can be done with Smart Page are endless

 Please note that the VuePilot software disables all native alert and confirm browser functionality as it interferes with the rotation operation, so if you are attempting to test a smart page script, you will not be able to simply pop up an alert to test.